Flash messages

 (ht:delete-session-value :flash))

-which means: after we have handled the current request, delete the :flash
+which means: after we have handled a request, delete the

 object from the session.